 “Now is the time for action and Glasgow must be a turning point in this crisis.
 We need all countries to take the bold steps required to keep 1.5°C within reach,” Kerry said.

 Today's report from the @IPCC_CH shows that we cannot afford further delay.
 The science has been certain for decades, but the latest report makes it abundantly clear – the climate crisis is not only here, it is growing increasingly severe.— Special Presidential Envoy John Kerry (@ClimateEnvoy) August 9, 2021

 Sahar Fatima can be reached at firstname.lastname@example.org Follow her on Twitter @sahar_fatima.
 Milton J. Valencia can be reached at email@example.com.
-Follow him on Twitter @miltonvalencia.
+Follow him on Twitter @miltonvalencia and on Instagram @miltonvalencia617.
 Stephanie Ebbert can be reached at Stephanie.Ebbert@globe.com.
 Follow her on Twitter @StephanieEbbert.